jithusjacob/jsjblog/content/post/vim_flutter_ide.md

 ```
 choco install python
 ```
-Now I don't get any errors when I open Neovim.
+After the install windows was not detecting python.
+So I installed python from with the python installer from [python](https://www.python.org/downloads/windows/) site.Now windows is detecting python.Also I don't get any errors when I open Neovim.

 ## Install Coc extension